Before the holidays, I had purchased one of those mini gingerbread house cookie cutters

 It arrived as I was in the midst of planning Henry's first birthday,

-.
+a lumberjack theme.
 It occurred to me that it would be a great

 addition to the cocoa bar I was planning, if I could figure out how to do a little cabin instead of the classic gingerbread house.